mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/05-vim.markdown

 from nothing in it to very complicated with hundreds or thousands of lines of configuration commands.

-Here's a simple example .vimrc file I use for Python development to get a feel for some of the configuration statements:
+Here's a short, commented example .vimrc file I use for Python development to get a feel for some of the configuration statements:

-    # enable syntax highlighting
+    " enable syntax highlighting
-    syntax on
+    syntax enable

+    " show line numbers
+    set number

-    # the next 4 lines set tabs to have 4 spaces, autoindent when already
+    " set tabs to have 4 spaces
-    # working with indented lines, expand tabs key presses to spaces and
-    # move lines 4 spaces each time the >> or << commands are used
     set ts=4

-    set autoindent
+    " indent when moving to the next line while writing code set autoindent

+    " expand tabs into spaces
     set expandtab

+    " when using the >> or << commands, shift lines by 4 spaces
     set shiftwidth=4

+    " show a visual line under the cursor's current line set cursorline

+    " show the matching part of the pair for [] {} and ()
+    set showmatch

-    # enable all Python syntax highlighting features
-    let python_highlight_all = 1
+    " enable all Python syntax highlighting features let python_highlight_all = 1